Top Volunteer Sending Organizations for Africa

 the chance to learn from wise old farmers or herders, and frequent views of the big African sky.
 But I recognize the charms of the city too, where you may experience more interesting nightlife, a wider range of musical styles and cultural variety.

 Your health.
 Malaria, HIV, and other infectious diseases are prevalent in many parts of Africa.
-Don’t even think of volunteering without a visit beforehand to your local travelers clinics.
+Don’t even think of volunteering without a visit beforehand to the local clinic for travelers.
 Avoid unsafe

 casual sexual relations.
 Take special care at beaches without lifeguards and in most places drink only boiled or bottled water.
 Make sure you know a reputable place to get treatment if you get sick, and also invest in good evacuation insurance